Brú Na Bóinne Neolithic Site (County Meath, Ireland)

 Brú Na Bóinne: Uncovering the Secrets of Ireland’s Ancient Past

 Located in County Meath, Ireland, Brú Na Bóinne is one of Europe’s most important Neolithic sites, dating back over 5,000 years.
+This ancient complex of three passage tombs—Newgrange, Knowth, and Dowth—represents a UNESCO World Heritage Site of extraordinary historical and archaeological significance.
+The site’s sophisticated construction and astronomical alignments demonstrate the remarkable knowledge and engineering capabilities of Neolithic peoples, predating the Egyptian pyramids by more than a thousand years.
 This ancient complex is a must-visit destination for anyone interested in history, archaeology, and the mystical energies of Ireland.

 Where to Visit:

-- Newgrange: A large, circular tomb that is renowned for its elaborate stone carvings and the famous “roof box” that allows a beam of sunlight to illuminate the interior on the winter solstice.
+- Newgrange: A large, circular passage tomb standing approximately 13 meters high with a diameter of 79 meters.
+It is renowned for its elaborate stone carvings, intricate kerbstones decorated with spirals and geometric patterns, and the famous “roof box” that allows a beam of sunlight to illuminate the interior chamber on the winter solstice (December 21) and a few days before and after.
+The phenomenon occurs between 8:15 and 8:45 AM, attracting thousands of visitors annually to witness this ancient astronomical event.

 Guided Tours:

-To get the most out of your visit, consider booking a guided tour.
-These knowledgeable guides will provide insightful commentary on the site’s history, significance, and mythology.
-Guided tours are available from the Brú Na Bóinne visitor center, which also offers an interactive exhibit and a short film about the site.
+To get the most out of your visit, guided tours are essential for accessing Newgrange and Knowth.
+These knowledgeable guides provide insightful commentary on the site’s history, significance, mythology, and astronomical alignments.
+Tours typically last 1.5 to 2 hours and include transportation from the visitor center.
+The Brú Na Bóinne Visitor Centre also offers an interactive exhibit with replicas of decorated stones, a short film about the excavation and discovery process, and educational displays explaining Neolithic culture and construction techniques.

 Where to Eat: